reizencraezua/POS_ecoretech/README.md

 ## Database

-The application uses SQLite for easy setup and portability.
-The database file (`database/database.sqlite`) will be created automatically during migration.
+The application uses MySQL for robust data management and better performance.
+Make sure to create the database before running migrations.

 ## Key Features